voxic/mdb_meetup_apr_22/README.md

 ### What we will build
 ![Screenshot](snap.png)
 During this session we will create a dashboard using MongoDB Atlas Charts showing energy price over time and insights around the price.
+We will also use the Atlas Chart embedding option to embed our chart in a web-application.

 ## Prerequisites